scalacenter/scalajs-bundler/doc/src/site/motivation.md

 scalajs-bundler aims to provide an integrated solution to work with npm packages from Scala.js projects.
 It lets developers define their npm dependencies from within their sbt build, fetches them (using npm itself), and bundles them with the output of the Scala.js compilation.
-The result is a single .js file suitable for Web browser consumption.
+The result is a single .js file suitable for web browser consumption.